 No. A civil warrant is a court document issued by General Sessions Court in Tennessee. it is the court designated for handling claims up to $25,000 without a jury.
 The use of the term "warrant" is similar to the term warrant used in criminal cases.
-However, the effect is very different.
-In...Read more »
+However, the effect is very...Read more »

 In Tennessee, there is no law that requires a manufacturer to provide replacement parts for a product for any length of time.
 That is considered a matter for the marketplace - meaning if a manufactuer sells a product and then cannot provide parts for it, the market will likely determine that the...Read more »

 Our family filed a claim against the state of tennessee for wrongful death.
 Our brother was allowed to die in prison, as a result of in-adequate medical attention.
 The claims commissioner along with the state attorney General has said that I cannot assist my mother who is feeble, with legal...
 Read more »

 The first thing to keep in mind is that the attorney general does not represent you, and are not in a position to give you legal advice.
 If your mother requests your help, you are certainly within your rights to assist her with understanding and completing legal documents.
 In Tennessee, a person...Read more »

 If the question is how to enforce future medical treatment after a settlement, the answer is first to make the request of the insurance company or employer in your case before seeking treatment.
 If they will not agree to approve the treatment, the next step is to file a request for assistance with...Read more »